 About Tanzania Travel

-Tarangire National Park: The park is home to great herds of elephant.
-During the dry season, up to 300 can be found along the dry river bed, digging for underground streams, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland flock to the remaining pools.
+Tarangire National Park & Lake Manyara National Park: The park is home to great herds of elephant.
+During the dry season, up to 300 individuals can be found along the dry river bed, digging for underground streams, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland flock to the remaining pools.
 The swamps support 550 bird varieties.
 Tarangire is part of the northern circuit that includes Ngorongoro and Serengeti.
 Lake Manyara National Park, on the edge of the Rift Valley, encompasses forests, bush plains, cliffs and hot springs.
 The alkaline soda of the lake attracts huge numbers of birds such as yellow-billed stork, African grey hornbill and blue-naped moosebird.
 In addition to hippo, blue monkey, leopard and lion, it has the largest groups of baboons found anywhere.

 Suggested Tanzania Tour Itinerary

-Day 1: Arrive Arusha, Tanzania
+Day 1: Arusha, Tanzania

 Day 3: Ngorongoro Crater

 This UNESCO World Heritage Site sustains a population of about 25,000 animals, including a large number of lions.

 Ngorongoro Conservation Area includes expanses of highland plains, scrub bush and forests.